jefftune/General/Tango_Card_Service_API.md

 <a name="license"></a>
 # License #

 The Tango Card Service API is free to use, given some restrictions.
-Please see the LICENSE file for details.
+Please see the <a href="https://github.com/tangocarddev/TangoCard_Java_SDK/blob/master/LICENSE.md" target="_blank">LICENSE</a> file for details.

-<a name="production_deployment"></a>
+<a name="contact_us"></a>
-# Production Deployment #
+# Contact Us #

-When you're ready to go live, email [sales@tangocard.com](mailto:sales@tangocard.com).
-We'll get you set up with a contract and everything else you need, including linking your account so that transactions served via your integration will draw down on your Tango Card account.
+If you have any questions about using this SDK, please do contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card Java SDK Question">sdk@tangocard.com</a>

+To learn more about Tango Card integration solutions, call 1.877.55.TANGO.